cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/packaging-your-plugin.md

 Run the following command to create the wagon:

 ```
-$ wagon create -s path/to/python/project.zip -a '--no-cache-dir -c path/to/constraints.txt'
+$ wagon create path/to/python/project.zip -a '--no-cache-dir -c path/to/constraints.txt'
 ```